BjarturLeoHlynsson/fab-academy-site/docs/assignments/week01.md

 ![Source Control](../images/GithubPages/VS-Code-Git-Panel.jpg){: style="width:20%"}

-Then i just press initialize repository in VS Code, choose my repository, and then pressed Commit and then finally Sync.
-My code is now on GitHub.
-Afterwards, I wanted to get a functional website hosted, so i need to use GitHub Pages.
-To begin with i opened up GitHub, logged in, and opened up my repository.
-Then i was on this page:
+Then I just pressed initialize repository in VS Code, chose my repository, and then pressed Commit and finally Sync.
+My code was now on GitHub.
+Afterwards, I wanted to get a functional website hosted, so I needed to use GitHub Pages.
+To begin with, I opened up GitHub, logged in, and opened up my repository.
+Then I was on this page:

 ![GitHub Repository Main Page](../images/GithubPages/Github-Repo.jpg){:style="width:100%"}